MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replications-fail-with-error-5.md

 ## More information

-Active Directory errors and events such as those described in the "Symptoms" section can also fail with error 8453 together with the following, similar error string:
+Active Directory errors and events such as those described in the "Symptoms" section can also fail with error 8453 together with the error string similar to the following one:

 > Replication Access was denied.